 Assistant Director for Program & External Relations

 A native of Cambridge Massachusetts, Julie studied hospitality administration at Boston University before heading to the French Culinary Institute in New York City where she became a certified pastry chef.
-She spent ten years working as a pastry chef in restaurants all over the country.
+She spent many years working in restaurants all over the country.
 She also taught cooking classes to children and adults and discovered her favorite students were children.
-She left the kitchen for BHN, where she shares her passion for great food with her students.
+In 2015, she left the kitchen for BHN, where she shares her passion for great food with her students.
 In the start of her 6th year here at BHN, Julie took on the role of Assistant Director of Programs, assisting the office with program quality, staffing needs and school tours.
-Julie still makes pastries at home, and spends much of her time playing her two dogs or cheering on the Orioles from the stands.
+Julie still makes pastries at home, and spends much of her time playing with her two dogs or cheering on the Orioles from the stands.

 Sari Bowers in a seasoned educator who grew up in Baltimore but has lived in Texas, Germany, and South Korea.
 While living in South Korea, Sari also taught English.
 Sari earned her Bachelor's degree in English, with a minor in Communications, theatre-film and video, from Guilford College and was afterwards drawn to work helping others.
 She has taught children with special needs at Kennedy Krieger, taught English as a second language, and worked in elder care and child care.
 Outside the classroom, Sari is a mother, animal lover, and world traveler.
 She enjoys spending time with friends and family, painting by the numbers, and reading novels.
 Her experience teaching children with special needs and students of varied cultures has taught her that all people learn in their own unique way, an invaluable perspective she is excited to bring to Bolton Hill Nursery.